OctoPerf/octoperf-maven-plugin/README.md

 The OctoPerf plugin has the following goals:

+- `octoperf:wipe-project`: Deletes all virtual users, files and scenarios within the project,
-- `octoperf:run`: uploads and runs a JMeter JMX script on OctoPerf load testing tool.
+- `octoperf:import-jmx`: Imports JMeter JMX Project along with resource files (like csvs etc.) on OctoPerf platform,
+- `octoperf:import-scenario`: Imports `scenario.json` on OctoPerf platform,
+- `octoperf:execute-scenario`: Executes the scenario with the specified name (or the previously imported scenario if no name specified).

 ## System Requirements